 - Coffee grounds can restrict weed growth.
 Coffee has been shown to greatly reduce the growth of weeds in the garden.
 However, those same effects are taking place on other plants in the garden and your bird of paradise (both indoors and outdoors).

-True negatives of using coffee on plants
+True negatives of using coffee on plants (even when used sparingly)

 - Coffee is anti-bacterial.
 Although it may help to kill slugs in an outdoor garden it will rob both indoor and outdoor plants of much needed nutrients.
 It is the micro-organisms in the soil that convert organic matter into the nutrients and minerals that plants thrive on.
 Coffee will kill these tiny beneficial creatures and rob your plant of nutrients.